Rashmi-278/Project-DAO-Janny/README.md

 #  !!!DAO Janny!!!

 ## **Short Description:**
-DAO Janny is DAO Proposal Task Manager for Delegates to coordinate on proposal execution.
+DAO Janny is DAO Proposal Task Manager for Delegates to coordinate on proposal execution for tasks nobody wants to volunatarily do.

 ## **Long Description:**